-This introductory experience provides a context where the student is able to undertake ministry or intercultural engagement, analyse their experiences, and consider their vocational identity and calling.
+This introductory experience provides a context where the student is able to evaluate their involvement in ministry or intercultural activities, analyse critical experiences, and consider their vocational identity and calling.
 It connects strongly with the formation domain Engaging Our Stories in Tabor MTC's curriculum paradigm.
 The student participates under supervision in one of the following three options: 1, a 3-week short-term experience in a cross-cultural context in Australia or overseas; 2, participation in a local context (eg local church, English conversation class, welfare agency) on a weekly basis throughout the semester for approximately a day a week over 10-12 weeks; or 3, in a formal internship program run by an established NGO or denomination.
 The unit also includes introductory material on ministerial ethics and power, trust, boundaries, and words.